 Amsterdam in Summer

 Amsterdam in summer is a huge part of the reason we live in Amsterdam.
 The city seems to gain new life, new energy and new levels of fun during the summer months (June, July and August) and unlike the years I lived in London, I don't like to leave Amsterdam when summer rolls around.
 It's partly because there are so many fun and brilliant things to do in Amsterdam during the summer, but it's also because the whole city seems to relax a bit more.
 Cyclists pedal slower, cafe and bar terraces are filled all day long, and the parks have a festival atmosphere every single day, no matter what time of the day it is (though of course the evenings are a lot more festival-y!).
+Amsterdam in June is arguably the best time of all to come as the school holidays haven't started yet so you'll get the best deals on flights and hotels, however, you take a slightly bigger risk with the weather.
+Amsterdam in July will see the streets empty with locals as they go on their holidays, but tourist numbers will pick up and take their places.
+Amsterdam in August is when summer is really here and you'll find many people out and about on the warmer days, but towards the end of the month it will quieten down a little bit.

 If you're planning your Amsterdam trip right now, here are some more posts you can check out later:

 Below this list of things to do, I've listed a bit more information about what the weather is like in Amsterdam during the summer, as well as some important things you should know about visiting Amsterdam in summer, but please know that the things I've selected for you to do in Amsterdam in summer months have been chosen so you can avoid the majority of the crowds and you can perhaps feel more like a local than a tourist.
+And while walking and cycling in Amsterdam is best in the summer - although busy! - getting around by public transport is also very easy and manageable.
+It's my recommendation if you're going to use public transport AND also take in a few museums during your summer visit to Amsterdam, make sure you get an Iamsterdam City Card for the duration of your stay, as it gives you free unlimited access to public transport, and will get you into many of the museums for free (or heavily discounted).

 The Best Things to do in Amsterdam in the Summer

 So I know I said you'd feel more like a local Amsterdammer doing the things on this list, but perhaps the first thing on this list isn't one for locals.
 But the summer is definitely the best (or only!) time to go on a boat ride on Amsterdam's canals.
 Whether it's a large canal tour boat, hiring your own boat or even getting some exercise on a pedal, I've put together a big list of ways you can see Amsterdam by water here, including some important things to know if you are hiring your own boat.
+I would recommend going early in the morning especially on weekends during July and August, not only to avoid the hottest part of the day but to also avoid the crowds.
+Be sure to also know when Pride is on in August as this will mean restrictions on where you can go.

 If you prefer to stay off the water, there's still something calming about sitting at the water's edge of a canal and either having a picnic or just watching the world and other boats go by.
 My personal favourite place to sit by the water during the summer is watching the sunset from the banks of the River Amstel.
 On a sunny summer's day, if you make your way up to where you can find the bar-restaurants Hesp and Girassol, you will see a stretch of a footpath totally occupied with sunbathers and others already in place to watch the sun go down.
 BYO drinks and a picnic and enjoy soaking up the very last of the sun's rays.